iannjari/k8s_and_docker_notes/README.md

 `kubectl apply -f filename` - use a manifest file to manage a cluster

 `minikube image load image_name` - load an image from local docker runtime into minikube

+`minikube service service_name`  assign an external IP to a service whose Ext IP status is `<pending>` (minikube does not assign an IP address to a service)